fcproj/agrotagger/README.md

 - *agrotagger*: the Unix application to run the AgroTagger.
 - *crawler*:  the Unix application to run a custimized version of [Apache Nutch web crawler](http://nutch.apache.org/).
 This application can produce an input file for the AgroTagger.

-This work was partially founded by the European Commission under EU FP7 project agINFRA (Grant No. 283770).
+This work was partially founded by the European Commission under EU FP7 project agINFRA (Grant No. 283770) and EU FP7 project SemaGrow (Grant No. 318497).

 AgroTagger
 ==========